grafana/grafana/docs/sources/shared/datasources/tempo-search-traceql.md

 Whatever is selected in the **Aggregate by** list, you'll see every combination of present in your data.
 Each aggregate value, for example `intrinsic`:`name`, has a corresponding column in the results table.
-These values are grouped and the RED metrics are calculated for them.
+The RED metrics are calculated for every endpoint and user agent combinations found in your data.

 ![Use Aggregate by to calculate RED metrics for spans and group by attributes](/static/img/docs/tempo/screenshot-traces-aggregate-by.png)